localnerve/wpspa/README.md

 The only changes required on your Wordpress site are that you install the [jsonapi](http://wordpress.org/plugins/json-api/) plugin and the [WPSPA plugin](https://github.com/localnerve/wpspa-plugin).
 The WPSPA plugin extends the jsonapi plugin and various post types to assist SPAs.

 ## Featured Technologies
+This is a NodeJS/ExpressJS powered application...
+In the spirit of a MEAN stack, but NERM stack instead ;-{}

 + Client-side
   * MarionetteJS
   * Foundation 4